 15 of the best afternoon teas to try in Cornwall

-No trip to Cornwall would be complete without a traditional Cornish cream tea.
-We pick 15 of the best places to enjoy this afternoon treat
+No trip to Cornwall would be complete without a traditional Cornish cream tea and, which is really an excuse for us all to enjoy this wonderful delight.
+We pick 15 of the best places to celebrate

 1. Fowey Hall